Learn About Long Short-Term Memory (LSTM) Algorithms

 It is interesting to note that the cell state carries the information along with all the timestamps.

 Let’s take an example to understand how LSTM works.
 Here we have two sentences separated by a full stop.
 The first sentence is “Bob is a nice person,” and the second sentence is “Dan, on the Other hand, is evil”.
 It is very clear, in the first sentence, we are talking about Bob, and as soon as we encounter the full stop(.), we started talking about Dan.

 As we move from the first sentence to the second sentence, our network should realize that we are no more talking about Bob.
 Now our subject is Dan.
 Here, the Forget gate of the network allows it to forget about it.
 Let’s understand the roles played by these gates in LSTM architecture.

-In a cell of the LSTM network, the first step is to decide whether we should keep the information from the previous timestamp or forget it.
+In a cell of the LSTM neural network, the first step is to decide whether we should keep the information from the previous time step or forget it.
 Here is the equation for forget gate.